Norayr Mnatsakanyan

 Norayr Mnatsakanyan (Նորայր Մնացականյան, January 7, 1923 – March 25, 1986) was a Merited Artist of the Armenian Soviet Socialist Republic (1965).

-As a renowned vocal performer of Armenian traditional and gusans' music, Norayr Mnatsakanyan has become one of the most influential vocalists in the canon of Armenian national music.
-Owing to his dainty baritone, profound knowledge of Armenian folk music, and his mastery of the Armenian language and Armenian literature, Norayr Mnatsakanyan has been highly acclaimed among famous writers, musicologists, and Armenian folk music lovers.
+As a vocal performer of Armenian traditional and gusans' music, Mnatsakanyan is a vocalist in the canon of Armenian national music.
+Owing to his baritone voice, knowledge of Armenian folk music, and knowledge of the Armenian language and Armenian literature, Mnatsakanyan is a writer, musicologist, and lover of Armenian folk music.

-Norayr Mnatsakanyan was the first among Armenian vocalists to introduce a new approach to popular songs, as well as to the musical compilations of historic and contemporary gusans (Armenian minstrels).
-As an accepted convention of any national folklore, the works of Armenian popular and gusans music were performed in a crude, rustic, and provincial fashion.
-Professional performers of the opera and classical music also tried to render these works.
-However, their efforts to perform them alienated these works altogether from ordinary Armenian people, since the true significance of Armenian popular music could not have been properly represented by the artificially elitist operatic genre in Soviet Armenia.
-With his poetic approach to these great masterpieces of Armenian traditional and gusans' music, Norayr Mnatsakanyan was the first vocalist to present them in a refined and natural fashion, granting them an unprecedented simplistic register of artistic sophistication.
-Unlike his predecessors, Mnatsakanyan attempted to convey these works with a deep sense of harmony and in a previously impregnable unison with the authors' characteristic mentality and sentiments reflected in their compilations.
+Mnatsakanyan was the first among Armenian vocalists to introduce a new approach to popular songs, as well as to the musical compilations of historic and contemporary gusans (Armenian minstrels).
+As an accepted convention of any national folklore, the works of Armenian popular and gusans music were performed in a rustic fashion.
+Professional performers of opera and classical music also tried to perform these works.
+However, their efforts took them away from ordinary Armenian people by rendering them in the elitist operatic genre in Soviet Armenia.
+With his poetic approach to these works of traditional Armenian and Gusans music, Mnatsakanyan was the first vocalist to present them in a refined and natural fashion.
+Unlike his predecessors, Mnatsakanyan attempted to convey these works with use of harmony.
+Mnatsakanyan also attempted to eliminate the provincial character of the songs.

-At the same time, Norayr Mnatsakanyan meticulously pursued to eliminate the provincial character of the songs that had wandered among the Armenian people for centuries.
-Thus, Norayr Mnatsakanyan's performances are exceptional because they masterfully immerse into the poetic essence of the literary work and unify it with the melody of the song.
-Norayr Mnatsakanyan also performed songs by famous Armenian composers interwoven with lyrics by such famous Armenian poets, as Avetik Isahakian, Vahan Terian, Hovhannes Shiraz.
-Perhaps the greatest Armenian lyricist - Avetik Isahakian - highly valued Mnatsakanyan's contributions to the canon of Armenian performing arts and proclaimed Norayr "the velvety voice" of Armenia.
-Derenik Demirchian marvelled at Norayr's performances in the poetic circles of the old Yerevan, calling Norayr Mnatsakanyan "a unique vocal interpreter of the popular consciousness, scattered bits of which are present in every Armenian individual."
 Being an art critic himself, Mnatsakanyan always conveyed great significance to the unity of the melody and the lyrics in whatever he performed.

+Norayr Mnatsakanyan also performed songs by famous Armenian composers interwoven with lyrics by such Armenian poets, such as Avetik Isahakian, Vahan Terian, Hovhannes Shiraz.
+Avetik Isahakian valued Mnatsakanyan's contributions to the canon of Armenian performing arts and proclaimed Norayr "the velvety voice" of Armenia.
+Derenik Demirchian called Mnatsakanyan "a unique vocal interpreter of the popular consciousness, scattered bits of which are present in every Armenian individual."